 Topping up with formula can mean:

 - A change to the balance of friendly bacteria (microbiome) living in the baby’s gut.
-The microbiome will change from predominantly friendly bifidus flora (bifidobacteria and lactobacilli) into the more undesirable strains that are usually found in adult guts.
-This reduces protection against infections and could influence long term health.
+The microbiome will change from mostly friendly bifidus flora (bifidobacteria and lactobacilli) into the less desirable strains that are usually found in adult guts 1.
+This could reduce protection against infections and could influence long term health.
 Whether or not the microbiome can be reestablished with exclusive breastfeeding is not clear.
-Marsha Walker suggests it can return after two to four weeks of exclusive feeding 1 while Linda Palmer questions whether this is possible if any formula is given in the first seven days of life 2.
+Marsha Walker suggests it can return after two to four weeks of exclusive feeding while Linda Palmer questions whether this is possible if any formula is given in the first seven days of life 2.
+Sullivan et al 3 call for more research on the health impact of introducing formula to a breastfed baby’s gut microbiome, particularly when supplements are introduced later in life after the gut microbiome is established.
 Antibiotics also affect the microbiome.

-- Your baby may have an increase in allergies, becoming sensitised to cows’ milk or have an increase in atopic disease such as asthma or eczema (Walker, 2014).
-Inflammation, hypersensitivity or autoimmune disorder are all connected with allergy (Minchin, 2015).
+- Your baby will have less protection from allergies, they could become sensitised to cows’ milk or have an increase in atopic disease such as asthma or eczema (Walker, 2014).
+Inflammation, hypersensitivity or autoimmune disorder are also associated with allergy (Minchin, 2015).

-- Your baby may have an increased risk of developing diabetes3 and other health issues4.
+- Your baby may have an increased risk of developing diabetes4 and other health issues5.

 - Your baby may begin to prefer a bottle if he realises a bottle gives him food yet he finds himself still hungry and frustrated at the breast.
 See ideas below for alternative feeding methods to try to prevent this.

 - Your milk supply could drop if you do not try to build your breast milk supply alongside using formula.
 With the help of a breastfeeding specialist, supplementing with formula does not have to mean the end of breastfeeding.